-The valley of Shangri La is one where people reach utopia, the place where one is shrouded in tranquility and peace.
+The valley of Shangri-La is one where people reach utopia, a place where one is shrouded in tranquility and peace.
 The tall mountains protect you from the worries of the world.
-Shangri La in Bhutan is cradled by Himalayan mountains and adorned with beautiful monasteries and daunting fortresses (known as dzongs).
+Shangri-La in Bhutan is cradled by Himalayan mountains and adorned with beautiful monasteries and daunting fortresses (known as dzongs).
 The charm of the beautiful landscape, from vast green plains to soaring mountains, attracts tourists from around the world throughout the year.
 The best time to visit Bhutan would surely be during the Tsechu Festival, during which one can behold the colorful festivity that can breathe life into any soul and make it come alive with mirth.
-The Shangri La Culture tour follows a 10 days itinerary, which lets you appreciate and enjoy enchanting Bhutan sightseeing.
+The Shangri-La Culture Tour follows a 10-day itinerary that lets you appreciate and enjoy enchanting Bhutan sightseeing.

 Arrival at Paro

 On the first day, on arrival at Paro, the tourists are driven to Thimphu.
 The drive is filled with sights of nature that fill the eyes and mind with wonder.

 After lunch, the tourists will visit Kuenselphodrang Nature Park and behold its lush greenery and the mammoth statue of Buddha made of bronze.

 Then the tourists visit the Memorial Chorten with its stark whiteness, which shines bright against the dusk sky.
 The Chorten is dedicated to Jigme Dorji Wangchuk, Bhutan’s third king.

 The overnight stay will be in Thimphu.

 After breakfast, visit the National Library, which holds ancient Buddhist scriptures and manuscripts.
 Then comes the Institute of Traditional Medicine, which creates herbal medicines from unique Himalayan plants.